cacttus/BR2/project/devlog.md

 - [ ] All strings use the same hash function which may cause collisions.
 Integrate collision handling function in HashMap and in all places where STRHASH is used.

 ## Devlog
+*2/21/2020*

+* Commenting items out for the rebuild with **PHASE1**
+* Moved GraphicsWindow, GLContext and RenderBucket to /gfx
+* Removed Base.h and BaseAll.h
+* Removing WorldObject, it's not necessary.
+We only need SceneObject.
+See Design
+	* I like "WorldObject" namme.
+We can always rename SceneNode in the future.
+For now it's SceneNode.
+* Changed MeshNode to MeshComponent
+* Most, if not all nodes need a physics capability.
+It makes sense to inherit SceneNode FROM physicsnode.
+Yet, the reason we separate them, is because we want to optimize the physics routine.
+Not hard, since we cxan simply separate ones that have no colldier on them.
+Yet, anyway SCENE is really the same thing as PhysicsManager.
+I just separated the collision handling code.
+	* Decision: combine physicsNode with SceneNode
+		* why? all nodes have a velocity, and thsu should get their positions updated.
+		* why not?
+Because not all nodes have friction, etc.
+		I think physicsnode can be a part of the tree, rather than a component.
+		You can have volume hierarchies.
+Yet, those are usually computed not added manually.
+So if there's a hierarchy we're not going to be editing it. so yes volumes should be components.

+		So here's the plan.
+		put Velocity on SceneNode
+		Put the rest of thee PhysicsNode properties on Collider'

 *2/19/2020*